bioidiap/bob.learn.em/doc/guide.rst

   >>> log_likelihood = g(numpy.array([0.4, 0.4], 'float64'))

-As with other machines you can save and re-load machines of this type using :py:meth:`xbob.learn.misc.Gaussian.save` and the class constructor respectively.
+As with other machines you can save and re-load machines of this type using :py:meth:`bob.learn.misc.Gaussian.save` and the class constructor respectively.

 Gaussian mixture models
 =======================

-The :py:class:`xbob.learn.misc.GMMMachine` represents a Gaussian `mixture model
+The :py:class:`bob.learn.misc.GMMMachine` represents a Gaussian `mixture model
 <http://en.wikipedia.org/wiki/Mixture_model>`_ (GMM), which consists of a
-mixture of weighted :py:class:`xbob.learn.misc.Gaussian`\s.
+mixture of weighted :py:class:`bob.learn.misc.Gaussian`\s.

 .. doctest::

-  >>> gmm = xbob.learn.misc.GMMMachine(2,3) # Mixture of two diagonal Gaussian of dimension 3
+  >>> gmm = bob.learn.misc.GMMMachine(2,3) # Mixture of two diagonal Gaussian of dimension 3

 By default, the diagonal Gaussian distributions of the GMM are initialized with zero mean and unit variance, and the weights are identical.
-This can be updated using the :py:attr:`xbob.learn.misc.GMMMachine.means`, :py:attr:`xbob.learn.misc.GMMMachine.variances` or :py:attr:`xbob.learn.misc.GMMMachine.weights`.
+This can be updated using the :py:attr:`bob.learn.misc.GMMMachine.means`, :py:attr:`bob.learn.misc.GMMMachine.variances` or :py:attr:`bob.learn.misc.GMMMachine.weights`.

 .. doctest::
   :options: +NORMALIZE_WHITESPACE